|Name||George H. Dunklin Jr. Bayou Meto WMA|

 |Seasons and Regulations|Turkey:

-The daily bag limit for ducks is four (no more than three mallards, two of which may be hens, four scaup, three wood ducks, two pintails, two redheads, one canvasback, one black duck and one mottled duck).
+three mallards (two hens), three scaup, three wood ducks, two pintails, two redheads, one canvasback, one black duck and one mottled duck.
 Daily limit of four mergansers, which may include no more than two hooded mergansers.

 WMA Deer Bag Limit: